Multimedia art installation (2016)

 In another, linked, article by Wing, he led with a provocative headline: "Guns Kill An Average of 36 People Every Day, And The Nation Doesn't Even Blink."
 Devastating as they are, school shootings deaths are small, compared to those who die in other shootings around the county each day.
 These victims are not high profile, and they die without much attention outside their own communities (Wing 2015, "Guns Kill An Average").

-I conceptualized Remembering the Dead as a website where victims names would be displayed on a computer screen.
-I began with the names of victims of the Umpqua Community College shooting.
-Soon I decided to bear witness to all people around the country killed in 2015 gun homicides.
+Following the mass shooting at Umpqua Community Colleg,e I felt compelled to make some response, to bear witness to their deaths.
+I conceptualized Remembering the Dead as a work that would display victims' names and other information on computer screens.
+I began with the names of victims of the Umpqua Community College mass shooting, but quickly decided to bear witness to all people around the country killed in gun homicides in 2015.
 Not accidental deaths, or suicides, or officer involved shootings.
 Those statistics are counted elsewhere.
-Instead, Remembering the Dead focuses on people killed by intentional gun homicides.
+Instead, the original iteration of Remembering the Dead focused on people killed by intentional gun homicides.